Did Jesus Say I Must “Love Myself” First?

 Did Jesus say to love yourself first?

 Let me illustrate another way you could read into this passage — and be just as wrong: Imagine that I hate myself.
-Since Jesus said to love my neighbor “as myself,” doesn’t this mean I should hate my neighbor?
+Since Jesus said to love my neighbor “as myself,” does this mean I should hate my neighbor since I hate myself?
 After all, I am supposed to love my neighbor the same way I love myself.
-(I’m sure you would agree it’s obvious this is not what Jesus was saying.)
+(I’m sure you would agree it’s obvious this isn’t what Jesus was saying.)

 When Jesus said to love your neighbor, he wasn’t saying to love your neighbor after you love yourself.
 And he wasn’t saying to hate your neighbor if you hate yourself.